Slovakia will continue to supply vital electricity to Ukraine despite claims by PM Fico

-Despite threats from Slovak Prime Minister Robert Fico, Ukraine will continue to receive electricity from its neighbor.
-This comes after Kyiv ended a contract with Russian gas company Gazprom.
+Despite threats from Slovak Prime Robert Fico, Ukraine will continue to receive electricity from its neighbor.
+This comes after Kyiv ended contract with company Gazprom.

-In January, Ukraine stopped transporting Russian gas through its territory.
-The decision was made because the contract between Gazprom and Ukrainian gas company Naftogaz had expired.
-Russia’s invasion of Ukraine has caused significant damage to the country’s energy infrastructure.
+, Ukraine stopped transporting Russian gas through its territory.
+The decision was because the contract between Gazprom and Ukrainian gas company Naftogaz had expired.
+Russia’s of Ukraine has caused significant damage to the country’s energy infrastructure.

 **EU Regulations Protect Power Flow**